Arap Mosque (Drama): History

 Arap Mosque was probably built by the governor of Drama, Hivzi Pasha, around 1850-1875, on the site of an older mosque, dating from around the 15th or 16th century.
 Characteristic is the change of use of the building from time to time.
 Since 2001, the building has belonged to the Municipality of Drama, and has been used as an exhibition venue.
 Following the Balkan Wars of 1912–13, Drama became part of modern Greece.
 As happened with other mosques, Arap Mosque was sold to private individuals in 1922.
 For some years it functioned as a dance school.
 During the period of Bulgarian rule during World War II, the mosque was broken into and looted.
-After Drama rturned to Greek hands, the mosque housed the city's conservatory.
+After Drama returned to Greek hands, the mosque housed the city's conservatory.
 In the years that followed, the historic building was transferred to various owners, the last being the civil engineer Christos Kalogirou.

 It is commonly said in Drama that Arap Mosque remained for a century in ruins and disarray.
 Important milestones in its recent history is 1977, when it was classified as a historical preserved monument due to its architectural uniqueness, and 2001, when it came under the jurisdiction of the municipality of Drama.
 Until then, the mosque had been drowned in other ground-floor buildings around its perimeter, mainly shops, which were built later, completely hiding the old mosque which ceased to even have access from the street.
 This made it impossible not only to maintain but also to clean it.
 In 2021 restoration works began, with the aim of even finally creating access to the surrounded mosque.